AJK President Calls For Launching Disaster Reduction Programs - UrduPoint

 AJK President Calls For Launching Disaster Reduction Programs

-Azad Jammu & Kashmir President Sardar Masood Khan Saturday stressed the need of imparting disaster management training to every individual in the liberated territory
+Azad Jammu and Kashmir President Sardar Masood Khan has stressed the need of imparting disaster management training to every individual in the liberated territory

+BAGH (UrduPoint / Pakistan Point News - 16th July, 2019) Azad Jammu and Kashmir President Sardar Masood Khan has stressed the need of imparting disaster management training to every individual in the liberated territory.

-He said this after inaugurating the district office of Pakistan Red Crescent Society (PRCS) Azad Kashmir chapter in Bagh town.
+He said that better planning and disaster management training to individuals are imperative to respond to floods, earthquakes and other natural calamities.
+He said this after inaugurating the district office of Pakistan Red Crescent Society (PRCS) Azad Kashmir chapter here on Saturday.

 The function was also addressed by Minister for Forests Sardar Mir Akbar Khan, Chairman PRCS Azad Kashmir State Branch, Dr Sardar Mehmood Khan, Secretary-General Raja Shoaib and district office-bearers of the society.